 - The CPS does not respond well enough to several other treatments, and

-SABRIL should not be the first medicine used to treat your CPS.
+SABRIL should not be the first medicine used to treat CPS.

-SABRIL for Oral Solution is a prescription medicine used to treat babies, one month to two years old who have IS, if you and your doctor decide the possible benefits of taking SABRIL are more important than the possible risk of vision loss.
+- SABRIL is also used to treat babies 1 month to 2 years of age who have infantile spasms (IS) if you and your healthcare provider decide the possible benefits of taking SABRIL are more important than the possible risk of vision loss.

-If you are an adult with CPS, you must sign an agreement form before you can receive SABRIL.
+If you or your child has CPS, you must sign an agreement form before you or your child can receive SABRIL.

 If you are the parent or caregiver of a baby with IS, you must sign an agreement form before your baby can receive SABRIL.

-What should I tell my doctor before starting SABRIL?
+What should I tell my healthcare provider before starting SABRIL?

-If you are an adult with CPS, before taking SABRIL tell your doctor if you have or had:
+If you or your child has CPS, before taking SABRIL tell your healthcare provider if you or your child have or had:

 - depression, mood problems or suicidal thoughts or behavior